BRCAChallenge/brca-exchange/website/README.md

         * `sudo apt-get install git-all`
         * `curl -sL https://deb.nodesource.com/setup_5.x | sudo -E bash -`
         * `sudo apt-get install -y nodejs`
+        * Note that you may need to install npm on Linux.
+Try `sudo apt install npm`
 * **Start the frontend**
    * `cd website`
    * `npm install`
       * Note that you may encounter problems with node-gyp installing contextify.
-Try reinstalling after switching to Node 6.9.1.
+Try reinstalling after switching to Node 6.9.1 using `nvm install 6.9.1`.
 NVM is a recommended version manager for Node.
+If NVM is not installed, install it with `curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.33.8/install.sh | bash`.
    * `npm start`

 ## Build the server